-each line (array) which contains ticket fields must have the same number of elements, use placeholders for empty spaces (see info box below!)

-- use unique placeholder names (see info box below!) - do not use comments within the JSON statement
+- Each line (array) which contains ticket fields must have the same number of elements.
+Use place-holders for empty spaces (see info box below). - Use unique placeholder names (see info box below). - Do not use comments within the JSON statement.

-(i) Info about placeholders:
+Info about placeholders:

-Please note that any placeholder for an empty position must be unique!
+Please note that the placeholders for an empty position must be unique.
 You can use either an empty string (only once!) or placeholder strings (e.g., "x1").
 A placeholder is treated like a real data field, i.e., in case two empty positions next to each other in one line are required, this can be set like "x1", "x1", or "x1", "x2".
-The same placeholder in different lines where the fields cannot be connected will not work.
-Null as a placeholder will not work.
+The same placeholder in different lines where the fields cannot be connected does not work.
+Null as a placeholder does not work.

 '''

 "layout": {

 "helpdesk_standard": [

-["module", "categories","categories"],
+["module", "categories"],

 ["reactiontime","priority",""]

 ]

 },

 '''

-Figure 369: CM/Track Client - Display of the ticket fields of the example layout shown above
+Figure 341: CM/Track client - Display of the ticket fields of the example layout shown above